Kamperhub/kamperhub-app/STRIPE_SETUP_CHECKLIST.md

     *   On the Payment Link details page, look for the **"After payment"** or **"Confirmation page"** section.
     *   Click **"Edit"**.
     *   The selected option MUST be **"Redirect customers to your website"**.
-    *   The URL in the box MUST be exactly: `http://localhost:8083/subscribe/success`
+    *   The URL in the box must match your running application's URL, followed by `/subscribe/success`.
+This URL is set in your `.env.local` file as `NEXT_PUBLIC_APP_URL`.
+For example, if your app is at `http://localhost:8083`, the full URL is `http://localhost:8083/subscribe/success`.
     *   If this is not set correctly, the application will not know the subscription was successful. **Save your changes if you made any.**

 6.  **RE-COPY THE VERIFIED LINK.**